pingiy/nordvpn-ping/README.md

 # Nordvpn Ping

-Gets the list of Mullvad servers with the best latency according to `ping`.
+Gets the list of MNordvpn servers with the best latency according to `ping`.

 Run